-UW-Madison encourages victims of sexual assault, domestic violence, dating violence and stalking to report the incident immediately to UWPD at (608) 264-2677 or by calling 911.
-In addition to law enforcement, individuals may also report sexual assault, domestic violence, dating violence and stalking to UW-Madison through the Dean of Students Office and UW-Madison's Title IX Coordinator, who is responsible for coordinating the institution's compliance with Title IX.
-The institution's sexual harassment policy, including a description of the grievance procedures can be found at: http://oed.wisc.edu/sexual-harassment-information.htm, and incidents can be reported to the Title IX Coordinator.
+UW-Madison encourages victims of sexual assault, domestic violence, dating violence and/or stalking to report the incident immediately to UWPD at (608) 264-2677 or by calling 911.
+In addition to law enforcement, individuals may also report sexual assault, domestic violence, dating violence and stalking to UW-Madison through the Dean of Students Office, the Office of Workforce Relations and UW-Madison's Title IX Coordinator.
 Following a report of sexual assault, domestic violence, dating violence and/or stalking to UW-Madison, whether the offense occurred on or off campus, UW-Madison will provide the student or employee a written explanation of the student's or employee's rights and options.
 All victims have the right to be accompanied by a person of their choosing, including a victim advocate, when they file a report and to any meetings related to institutional disciplinary proceedings.

-A victim has the right and is encouraged to notify proper law enforcement authorities, including UWPD and local police, to report sexual assault, domestic violence, dating violence and stalking.
+A victim has the right and is encouraged to notify proper law enforcement authorities, including UWPD and local police, to report sexual assault, domestic violence, dating violence and/or stalking.
 Victims have the right to be assisted by campus authorities in notifying law enforcement if the victim chooses.
-UW-Madison will
+UW-Madison will comply with a request for assistance in notifying law enforcement.
+Victims also have the right to decline to notify law enforcement.
+If the crime occurred on UW-Madison property, UWPD has jurisdiction.
+If the crime occurred off campus, the victim can notify the appropriate local law enforcement agency with jurisdiction at